basecamp/policies/privacy/index.md

 ### Cookies and Do Not Track

 We do use persistent first-party cookies to store certain preferences, make it easier for you to use our applications, and support some in-house analytics.

+We partner with Google for some marketing activities.
+If you are coming to Basecamp from a Google ad, and are in the United States, Google will send a cookie to your browser to determine whether you visited Basecamp.com because of a particular advertisement you viewed.
+This enables us to evaluate the effectiveness of these ads.

-A cookie is a piece of text stored by your browser to help it remember your login information, site preferences, and more.
+A cookie is a piece of text stored by your browser.
+It may help remember login information and site preferences.
+It might also collect information such as your browser type, operating system, web pages visited, duration of visit, content viewed, and other click-stream data.
 You can adjust cookie retention settings in your own browser.
 To learn more about cookies, including how to view which cookies have been set and how to manage and delete them, please visit: [www.allaboutcookies.org](https://www.allaboutcookies.org).

 At this time, our sites and applications do not respond to Do Not Track beacons sent by browser plugins.